 To prepare students for their future, Oklahoma must deliver high-quality education to all students with literacy as the cornerstone.
-That cornerstone begins with families and caregivers from birth through age five and continues with standards-based instruction in grades one through twelve.
-The Oklahoma Academic Standards for English Language Arts support quality instruction for school-aged children by providing educators with what students should know and be able to do to be successful critical readers, writers, and thinkers throughout their academic careers and beyond.
+That cornerstone begins with families and caregivers supporting language development in young children and continues with standards-based instruction at school entry through grade twelve.
+A PK-12 vertical progression of standards, organized by the eight overarching standards, allows for educators to recognize how the recursiveness of the standards develops the total literacy of a student.